Subhadra: Association with Ekanamsha or Yogamaya

 Balarama, Vāsudeva and the goddess Ekanamsha shown in a rock painting at Tikla, 3rd-2nd century BCE.

-Subhadra is associated with goddess Ekanamsha or Yogmaya, both forms of primordial goddess Shakti.
+Subhadra is associated with goddess Ekanamsha or Yogamaya, both forms of primordial goddess Mahadevi.
 Kushana images from 2nd-century CE Mathura depict a triad of deities: two gods flanking a goddess.
 Comparable 9th-century representations in Etah and Ellora mirror this composition.
 This is identified as the Vrishni triad, featuring Samkarshana (Balarama), Ekanamsha, and Vāsudeva (Krishna).
 Here, Ekanamsha is an ancient goddess worshipped by the Vrishni people and is identified with Subhadra; later this triad becomes popular in Jagannath sect.

 In Krishna's life, Yogamaya plays the role of the facilitator of his earthly birth and his guardian.
-She takes birth as the daughter of cowherd Nanda and Yashoda, after which her place is swapped with Krishna to protect the latter from the tyrant ruler Kamsa.
+She takes birth as the daughter of cowherd Nandagopa and Yashoda, after which her place is swapped with Krishna to protect the latter from the tyrant ruler Kamsa.
 After warning Kamsa about his impending death, Yogamaya vanishes.
-According to Devdutt Pattanaik, the scriptures don't clarify if Yogmaya becomes Subhadra after fulfilling her role, but the name 'Yogamaya' is synonymous with Subhadra in Puri, Odisha, where she is worshipped prominently.
-Professor Lavanya Vemsani believes that the only way to understand Subhadra's connection with the goddesses is by considering her as reincarnation of Ekanamsha, who in turn is the Earthly manifestation of Yogmaya.
+According to Devdutt Pattanaik, the scriptures don't clarify if Yogamaya becomes Subhadra after fulfilling her role, but the name 'Yogamaya' is synonymous with Subhadra in Puri, Odisha, where she is worshipped prominently.
+Professor Lavanya Vemsani believes that the only way to understand Subhadra's connection with the goddesses is by considering her as reincarnation of Ekanamsha, who in turn is the Earthly manifestation of Yogamaya.
 According to her, Yogamaya descends on Earth as Ekanamsha— the daughter of Nanda and Yashoda—and later reincarnates as Subhadra.